ahmedhaithamamer/ahmedhaithamamer/README.md

 🔧 Passionate about building **real-world embedded systems & IoT solutions** using microcontrollers, FreeRTOS, and dual-core processing.
 📊 Expanding into **Data Science & Machine Learning** through hands-on projects and the DEPI initiative.
-☁️ Actively learning **AWS Cloud Services** for scalable, data-driven systems.
+☁️ Currently learning **AWS Cloud Services** for scalable, data-driven systems.
 💻 Comfortable with full stack of tools from hardware to Python & cloud.
 📫 Always open to **internships, collaborations, and impactful opportunities**.